-Disney has built a truly magical resort in Hawaii that captures the essence of Hawaiian culture while still providing the the outstanding service fans come to expect.
+Disney has built a truly magical resort in Hawaii that captures the essence of Hawaiian culture while still providing the outstanding service fans come to expect.

 Aloha!
 I recently returned from a fantastic journey to the island of Oahu, Hawaii.
-During my trip to tropical paradise, I was lucky enough to spend three magical days at Aulani – A Disney Resort and Spa.
+During my trip to a tropical paradise, I was lucky enough to spend three magical days at Aulani – A Disney Resort and Spa.
 Along the way, I experienced every inch of the resort from the beach to the bathroom bringing back a photo report from this most exotic of Disney locales.
 Don’t be surprised if we embody the spirit of Aulani and their signature bar the ‘Olelo Room and teach you a little Hawaiian along the way.

 Enjoy the report or, as they say in Hawaiian, walea ka palapala ho’ike.